 Entry to the Dalyell Scholars program is by invitation or UAC preference, depending on the course you wish to pursue.
-Entry to the four courses below is by UAC preference:

 The following courses are also available to study through the Dalyell Scholars program and students will be invited to participate.

 Note: courses available as part of the Dalyell Scholars program are subject to change.